Dodilei/whats_analysis/README.md

 #### The `make_time_bins` method

 This method reshapes the dataframe so that the entries are gouped by a new time resolution.
+This is useful as it provides more flexibility when creating graphs and processing the data.

 The default time resolution from WhatsApp is 1 minute.

 Given a `dataframe`, the function accepts: